 NetSh Advfirewall set allprofiles state off

-- Now, you can enable Windows Firewall using below command.
+- Now, you can enable Windows Firewall using the below command.

 NetSh Advfirewall set allprofiles state on

-- Last, if you want to know that status of the Windows Firewall, you can use e following guide.
+- Last, if you want to know the status of the Windows Firewall, you can use e following guide.